 In determining the long-term expected rate of return, CalPERS took into account both short-term and long-term market return expectations as well as the expected pension fund cash flows.
-Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first ten years) and the long-term (11-60 years) using a building-block approach.
+Using historical returns of all the funds' asset classes, expected compound returns were calculated over the short-term (first ten years) and the longterm (11+ years) using a building-block approach.
 Using the expected nominal returns for both short-term and long-term, the present value of benefits was calculated for each fund.
-The expected rate of return was set by calculating the single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
-The expected rate of return was then set equivalent to the single equivalent rate calculated above and rounded down to the nearest one quarter of one percent.
+The expected rate of return was set by calculating the rounded single equivalent expected return that arrived at the same present value of benefits for cash flows as the one calculated using both short-term and long-term returns.
+The expected rate of return was then set equal to the single equivalent rate calculated above and adjusted to account for assumed administrative expenses.
 The target asset allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Assumed Asset Long-term Expected
+Assumed Asset Long-term Expected Real Rate of Return

-Asset Class Allocation Real Rate of Return
+Asset Class Allocation

-Global equity 51% 5.25%
+Global equity 47% 5.38%

-Global fixed income 19% 0.99%
+Global fixed income 19% 2.27%

-Private equity 10% 6.83%
+Private equity 12% 6.63%

-Real estate 10% 4.50%
+Real estate 11% 5.21%

-Inflation sensitive 6% 0.45%
+Inflation sensitive 6% 1.39%

-Infrastructure and Forestland 2% 4.50%
+Infrastructure and Forestland 3% 5.36%

-Liquidity 2% -0.55%
+Liquidity 2% -0.90%